leroysb/go_kubernetes/README.md

 4. **Clone the Hydra repository**: The project also requires the ORY Hydra OAuth2 and OpenID Connect server.
 Use the command `git clone https://github.com/ory/hydra.git` to clone this repository into the project's root directory.

+5. **Update environment variables**: rename the file `public.env` to `.env`.
+Head over to [Africa's Talking](https://developers.africastalking.com) and log into your account.
+If you do not have an account, sign up then obtain the necessary credentials such as username, apiKey, and shortcode.
+Update the missing values in your `.env`.

-5. **Build and run the project with Docker Compose**: Use the command `docker compose -f docker-compose.yml -f hydra/quickstart.yml -f hydra/quickstart-postgres.yml up --build` to start the project.
+6. **Build and run the project with Docker Compose**: Use the command `docker compose -f docker-compose.yml -f hydra/quickstart.yml up --build` to start the project.
 This command tells Docker Compose to build and run the Docker containers defined in the `docker-compose.yml`, `hydra/quickstart.yml`, and `hydra/quickstart-postgres.yml` files.

-Remember to replace the version numbers and repository URLs with the ones that are relevant to your project.
-Also, ensure that you have the necessary permissions to clone the repositories and run Docker commands.

 ## Usage
-// TO-DO: Describe how to use the project, including any command-line options, configuration settings, or API endpoints.
+You can interact with the API through the command line in a bash terminal.
+See [Examples](#examples) for more.

 ## Features
 1. **Dockerized Go Application**: The project is a Go application that is containerized using Docker, allowing for easy setup, consistent environments, and scalability.